 Building an effective HF antenna can be difficult when space is limited.
 Maybe the full wave delta loop can help?
 Delta loops are simple to construct and can look less intrusive than other antenna types.
-All you need are three mounting points, a balun and some wire.
+All you need are three mounting points, a balun, and some wire.

-Below is one example of how to mount a 20 meter delta loop on a small suburban house.
+Below is one example of how to mount a 20 metre delta loop on a small suburban house.
 There are many adjustments and improvements that could be made to the method shown below, but it may be a useful starting point.

-Below you will see the delta loop attached to garden fence posts, this keeps most of the antenna hidden from neighbours.
+Below you will see the delta loop attached to garden fence posts, this keeps most of the antenna hidden from neighbors.
 Mount higher if possible.
 This is relatively easy and quick to set up.

 Minor adjustments to the feed point position and the length helped optimize performance, raising the overall height may further enhance antenna efficiency.

-There's a lot of information on the internet about delta loop design, many improvement options and configurations are possible.
+There's a lot of information on the internet about delta loop antenna design, many options and configurations are possible.
 This guide should offer an example of how a delta loop could be set up, I hope this information is useful.